gitcoinco/allo-starter-kit/README.md

    ```

 This will link the AlloKit package from the cloned repository to the project where you want to use it, allowing you to use it as if it were installed from npm package manager.

-**Note:** Do not link AlloKit if you have already installed it using the previous step.

 ### Usage